 This baked fonio with pomegranate and walnut salsa is perfect as a vegetarian main dish or can be a side dish for any type of meat.
 Since it can be served warm or cold, it’s perfect for sharing meals, garden parties, and potlucks.

 Inspired by an Ottolenghi baked rice recipe I discovered one day on Instagram, this dish is my new favorite way of cooking and eating fonio.
-Fonio is an African ancient grain that is very nutritious and a better alternative to rice.
+Fonio is an ancient African grain that is very nutritious and a better alternative to rice.
 To learn more about fonio, what it is, where to buy it and how to use it, check out our article:

 When I saw the baked rice recipe, I immediately wondered: ‘Can fonio be baked like this, in the oven?
 And what would the texture be like?’